michaeldistler/pip-additions/README.md

 ## parse_requirements

 #### Description
-**parse_requirements** returns "supported" and "unsupported requirements.
+**parse_requirements** returns "supported" and "unsupported requirements".
 Supported requirements are those that can be installed through pip using **setuptools.setup**; any package in PyPi.
 Unsupported requirements are those that cannot be installed through pip and setuptools, but _can_ be installed through pip itself; mainly, private github repositories.

 #### Usage
 ```